WADPH/MicrosoftOAS/README.md

 ### Zammad Ticketing System

-Automatically create support tickets for offboarding tasks.
+Automatically create a support ticket for every onboarding or offboarding request — whether it came in via the Teams webhook or was submitted from the [HR Self-Service Page](#hr-self-service-page).

 **Features:**
-- Automatic ticket creation for employee offboarding
+- Automatic ticket creation for both employee onboarding and offboarding
 - Tracks equipment return and system access removal
 - Integrates with existing ticketing workflow